deepset-ai/rag-ui-nextjs/README.md

 - Created and deployed a RAG pipeline in deepset Cloud.
 We recommend using a RAG question answering [pipeline template](https://docs.cloud.deepset.ai/docs/pipeline-templates) from the *Basic QA* collection in deepset Cloud.
 Make sure the pipeline status is *indexed*.
 - [Uploaded data](https://docs.cloud.deepset.ai/docs/upload-files) for your RAG pipeline to query.
 The data must be in the same deepset Cloud workspace as the RAG pipeline.
 - Generated an API key to connect to deepset Cloud.
 You’ll find it in [Connections](https://cloud.deepset.ai/settings/connections).
+(Keep the key secure!)
 - Run the following code to test if your pipeline is working:

 ```